ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 * Often much less code for the actual binding (can just push into a `pipe()`).
 * Streams can handle pausing / resuming of data flows.
-* Can immediately process data and re-emit it to another stream (unless the data requires having **all** of it first, in which case you can't avoid buffering).
+* Can avoid buffering by processing data and re-emitting it directly to another stream (unless all of the data is required before transformations).
 * Works well with a lot of the Node.js core library that already implements streams, including HTTP, HTTPS, and file and process I/O.